Love & Justice

 Racial Justice

 Middle Church understands that the so-called American Dream has been a nightmare for racial-ethnic minorities.
 America was built on stolen land by people stolen from their land.
-From Jim Crow to Japanese Internment to the Trail of Tears, we know America has behaved poorly toward groups who are not White and Anglo-Saxon.
+From Jim Crow to Japanese Internment to the Trail of Tears, we know America has terrorized toward groups who are not White and Anglo-Saxon.

 Racial Justice Resources